dxinteractive/dendriform/README.md

 }
 ```

 Accessing values in callbacks is very easy compared to using vanilla React hooks; simply call `form.value` in your callback.
-As `form` is an unchangeing reference to a form, you do not have to add extra dependencies to your `useCallback()` hook, and `form.value` will _always_ return the current value, not a stale one.
+As `form` is an unchanging reference to a form, you do not have to add extra dependencies to your `useCallback()` hook, and `form.value` will _always_ return the current value, not a stale one.

 ```js
 function MyComponent(props) {